pycom/pycom-micropython-sigfox/libloragw/readme.md

 ### 3.2.
 Building options ###

-The tty serial device path prefix has to be specified with the LGW_COM_DEV constant defined in library.cfg.
-It will be used by the loragw_com module to test which device to be opened for communicating with the concentrator MCU.

 All modules use a fprintf(stderr,...) function to display debug diagnostic messages if the DEBUG_xxx is set to 1 in library.cfg